-Code Challenge Type Description Specific Examples Permissible Rebuttals ADDITION TO THE MODEL] Speed tests may be conducted by the provider or collected from subscribers, as long as they meet the requirements for speed tests described below; AND answers to VCBB questions (included below) about network loading and backhaul. speed tests described below.
-L Latency The round-trip latency of the broadband service exceeds 100 ms. Speed test by subscriber, showing excessive latency.
-Provider has countervailing speed test evidence showing latency at or below 100 ms, e.g., from their own network management system [DELETION FROM MODEL: or the CAF] D Data Cap The only service plans marketed to consumers impose a [DELETION FROM MODEL: unreasonable] capacity allowance ("data cap") on the consumer.
-[The low-cost broadband option that VCBB is requiring subgrantees to Screenshot of provider webpage.
+Code Challenge Type Description Specific Examples Permissible Rebuttals [THIS CHALLENGE TYPE IS A VCBB ADDITION TO THE MODEL] consistently 100/20 Mbps or greater speeds at or above the 100/20 Mbps threshold.
+Speed tests may be conducted by the provider or collected from subscribers, as long as they meet the requirements for speed tests described below; AND answers to VCBB questions in the 5G Home Fixed Wireless Rebuttal Process and Evidence Requirements of Volume 1 of the Initial Proposal L Latency The round-trip latency of the broadband service exceeds 100 ms. Speed test by subscriber, showing excessive latency.
+Provider has countervailing speed test evidence showing latency at or below 100 ms, e.g., from their own network management system [DELETION FROM MODEL: ef the CAF] D Data Cap The only service plans marketed to consumers impose a [DELETION FROM MODEL: unreasonable] capacity allowance ("data cap") on the consumer.
+[The low-cost broadband option that VCBB is requiring subgrantees to offer will not include a data cap.]
+Screenshot of provider webpage.
 Service description provided to the consumer.
 [ADDITION TO MODEL: Evidence that a cap had been reached and service was cut off.]
-Provider has terms of service showing that it does not impose a data cap [DELETION FROM MODEL: or offers another plan at the location without an unreasonable cap.]
+Provider has terms of service showing that it does not impose a data cap [DELETION FROM MODEL: er offers another plan at the location without an unreasonable cap.]